chyde-clearwater/documentation/content/developer/reference/user_interface/views/include/list.rst

     <field name="fname_a" optional="hide"/>

 :readonly:
-  :ref:`python expression <user_interface/views/python_expression>` that defines a boolean_
+  :ref:`python expression <user_interface/views/python_expression>` that evaluates to a boolean_ (default: ``False``)

   standard dynamic attributes based on record values.
-If the value is trully or if the evaluate expression is trully, display the field in both readonly and edit mode, but never make it editable.
+If the value is truthy or if the evaluate expression is truthy, display the field in both readonly and edit mode, but never make it editable.

   .. code-block:: xml